• Home

 Bulimia Symptoms:*

-• Irregular eating habits (Fasting or eating excessive quantities of food)
+• Irregular eating habits (fasting or eating excessive quantities of food)

 • Excessive concern with weight gain/loss